 Once the résumé has helped get your foot in the door, the interview can make or break your job candidacy.
 You’ll be under a microscope, so knowing what to say and do is vitally important.

 A career services advisor can offer coaching in what to wear for an interview, as well as how to dress on the job.
-If you’re looking for a job in a conservative field, for example, you will want to dress differently than if you have a diploma in medical assisting.
+If you’re looking for a job in a conservative field, for example, you will want to dress differently than if you have a diploma from a vocational school in medical assisting.

 Mock interviews give you a chance to practice well ahead of time.
 Some organizations conduct team interviews.